 2012 The first non-German Principal, Alice Lynch, was appointed.
 The German Government continues to support four seconded teachers, and through the network for German schools abroad it continues to fund the teaching and learning of German in the Secondary and Primary Schools.

-A Gymnasialer Bildungsgang (German curricular stream) is introduced at St. Kilian’s; eligible students will be able to sit Sek1 exams in 10th class from the school year 2018/19.
+2015 A Gymnasialer Bildungsgang (German curricular stream) is introduced at St. Kilian’s; eligible students will be able to sit Sek1 exams in 10th class from the school year 2018/19.

-Our new multi-purpose hall, “Lynn Hall”, is completed.
+2016 Our new multi-purpose hall, “Lynn Hall”, is completed.
 It was named after Dr. Kathleen Lynn who played a significant role in the Easter Rising as Chief Medical Officer and was Vice-President of the Save the German Children organisation after World War II.

-A new “K” logo is introduced at St. Kilian’s.
+2017 A new logo is introduced at St. Kilian’s.